-GIL ABERNATHY MEMORIAL ATHLETIC SCHOLARSHIP FUND: Memorial gifts at the time of Gil Abernathy's death were later added to by a gift from his mother, Mrs. Louise Abernathy, and placed in Martin's permanent endowment to aid students on the Martin campus for generations to come.
+GIL ABERNATHY MEMORIAL ATHLETIC SCHOLARSHIP FUND: Memorial gifts at the time of Gil Abernathy's death were later added to by a gift from his mother, Mrs. Louise Abernathy, and placed in Martin's permanent endowment.
+This scholarship is awarded only to upper-division students at Martin Methodist College.

-Veteran's Benefits and Vocational Rehabilitation Assistance is also available to qualified students through Veteran's Benefits and Vocational Rehabilitation.
+VETERAN'S BENEFITS AND VOCATIONAL REHABILITATION: Assistance is also available to qualified students through Veteran's Benefits and Vocational Rehabilitation.
 Students should consult the individual agencies for further details regarding these benefits.

-Tennessee Teaching Scholars Program The Tennessee Teaching Scholars Program was established by the Tennessee General Assembly in 1995 to encourage exemplary students to enter the teaching force.
+TENNESSEE TEACHING SCHOLARS PROGRAM: The Tennessee Teaching Scholars Program was established by the Tennessee General Assembly in 1995 to encourage exemplary students to enter the teaching force.
 Participation in this forgivable loan program is limited to college juniors, seniors, and post baccalaureate candidates admitted to a teacher education program in Tennessee.
-Recipients of the awards incur an obligation to teach one year in a Tennessee public school for each year the award is received, or to repay the loan with substantial interest.
+Recipients incur an obligation to teach one year in a Tennessee public school for each year the award is received, or to repay the loan with substantial interest.

-The Senator Ross Bass Endowed Professorship Fund The primary strength of any college is its faculty.
+THE SENATOR ROSS BASS ENDOWED PROFESSORSHIP FUND: The primary strength of any college is its faculty.
 This Endowed Professorship will be used to enhance Martin's ability to attract and retain outstanding faculty and/or to fund visiting lectureships.